 - Other notes: do not use with d4T or FTC.
 Methadone may increase the amount of AZT in your body.
 If you take AZT and methadone, watch for side effects.

 - See individual information for AZT and 3TC.

-The European patient information and detailed Product Information for Combivir are available in PDF format from this link on the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for Combivir are available from this link on the European Medicines Agency (EMA) website.